Published on Arab Voices

 Federica Alfani

-Consultant in the Poverty & Equity Global Practice, World Bank
+Economist, Poverty & Equity Global Practice, World Bank

 Maria Eugenia Genoni

-Economist, Poverty Global Practice, World Bank
+Senior Economist, Global Lead on Data Systems and Statistics Operations, Poverty and Equity Global Practice, World Bank

 Johannes Hoogeveen